dcatan89/dcatan89/README.md

 I know React, JavaScript, CSS3, HTML, NODE.js, Express, PostgresQL and still have tons to learn and explore.

-I am eager to learn and try to stop myself from having shiny object syndrome when it comes to new technologies... for the most part.
+I would say I am eager to learn as I am always thinking of what new technologies I can implement in my projects.
 I continue to expand my understanding everyday hoping to gain something new or solidify what I know.

 Besides Coding, I like to dance (choreography)💃 , play basketball⛹🏽‍♂️, or exercise🏋️.
 You can either catch me at the gym or the coffee shop.